Kayli/logspub/astrophysics.md

 ## milky way

 - age: 13 byo
-- saggitarius a*
-  - agn - active galactic nucleus
+- saggitarius a* active galactic nucleus
     - supermassive black hole at the center